Entropiemaximun/virtual-turnsensor-concept-for-encoder-JD6000/README.md

   /!\  make  sure  that   AIO  input  with connected  with  voltage divider   with 2 resistances  10~50K

-  /!\   make the bridge in AIO Board  to connect external to teensy     P13 /A14    ( possibility to do  volatage divider here  with ground  )
+  /!\   make the bridge in AIO Board  to connect external to teensy     P13 /A14    ( possibility to do  voltage divider here  with ground  )

 JD        Green  wire (fils vert )  --------
                                             |